swift-developer-tools/swift-libgit2/README.md

 libgit2 internally, output parameters where libgit2 owns the returned memory, and other cases where C types cannot be accurately represented in Swift.

-The Swift bindings for some C enums are represented as structs, but remain in their respective "Enums" documentation section to match libgit2's API organization.
+The Swift bindings for bit set C enums are represented as structs, but remain
+in their respective "Enums" documentation section to match libgit2's API organization.
+The bindings for C enums with mutually exclusive values are represented as standard Swift enums.